markhibberd/yow-patterns-in-types/README.md

 __note__: test you environment as soon as possible, but please grab the latest copy of this repository the day before the workshop with a `git pull origin master`.

+### Core

+The `core` package contains no coding exercise, but provides a set of useful abstractions that we will build on top of as we progress.
+It is not necessary to study these in detail, but it may be useful to keep this package in mind when implementing some of other challenges.

+## The Challenges

-## Warmpup
+## Warmup

 We will use the list exercises to introduce some basic FP concepts and scala syntax.

-## The Challenges

-### Challenge 0

-Challenge 0 contains no coding exercise, but is just there for you to become somewhat familiar with the type class hierarchy provided.

-See:
- - Functor
- - Monad
- - Monoid
- - MonadTrans

 ### Challenge 1